sparkfun/SparkFun_LoRaSerial/docs/led_states.md

 * The blue TX LED indicates when serial data is received over the radio and sent to the host, either over USB or hardware serial.
 * The yellow RX LED indicates when serial data is received from the host and sent over the radio.

-## LED Mode - LEDS_MULTIPOINT (0)
+## LED Mode - LEDS_MULTIPOINT

 This mode gives the user insight into when the link is hopping and when a heartbeat is transmitted/received.
+The mode number is 0.

+    +++
+    AT-SelectLedUse=40
+    ATO

 * The G4 LED pulses when the radio transmits a frame.
 * The G3 LED is pulse width modulated to indicate the last received RSSI level.